northwesternmutual/regent/README.md

 #### find

-`find` will iterate over the logic array and return the first item who's rules are return true. `find` will return the entire object.
+`find` will iterate over the logic array and return the first item who's rules all return true. `find` will return the entire object.
 You can think of it like `Array.find()`.

 `find(data, logicArray, [customPredicates])`